labubu matcha dubai chocolate

 And I think that some of these sort of like viral objects are a way for people to sort of like emotionally and intellectually like bridge that gap that they are constantly straddling.

+It's like a consensus experience.
 If you're having a matcha latte,

-you are having an experience that a lot of people with a lot of different feeds than you have, like, also had recently.
+you are having an experience that a lot of people with a lot of different feeds than you have like, also had recently.

 And it, I think, you know, gives people a little bit of a sense of participation and a sense of